MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 ## 🗂️ SQL Scripts

-- `sql/00_data_import.sql` — initial data import and table setup
+- `sql/00_data_import.sql` - initial data import and table setup
-- `sql/01_data_quality.sql` — data quality check for all three tables
+- `sql/01_data_quality.sql` - data quality check for all three tables
-- `sql/02_data_cleaning.sql` — data cleaning and standardization
+- `sql/02_data_cleaning.sql` - data cleaning and standardization
-- `sql/03_data_preparation.sql` — views and final data preparation for analysis
+- `sql/03_data_preparation.sql` - views and final data preparation for analysis

 ## Data Quality Report

 This dataset covers retail clothing sales across Europe (including Poland, France, Austria, Italy, Germany, and other countries) from 2015 to 2024.
-The data was provided by my mentor and is synthetic, for educational purposes — it does not come from a real store.
+The data was provided by my mentor and is synthetic, for educational purposes, it does not come from a real store.

 ### DATA QUALITY ANALYSIS FOR TABLES: SALES_ORDERS, PRODUCTS, AND INVENTORY